 Lessons For Today:

 Consequences of Revenge: The story of Dinah's defilement and the subsequent revenge by Simeon and Levi illustrates the destructive consequences of seeking vengeance without God's guidance.
-Their actions resulted in increased hostility and danger for Jacob's family, not to mention no husband for Dinah.
+Their actions increased hostility and danger for Jacob's family, not to mention no husband for Dinah.

 Returning to God: Jacob's return to Bethel reminds us to return to God in times of difficulty and uncertainty.
 At Bethel, God reaffirms His covenant with Jacob, emphasizing the enduring nature of His promises.